 To put your business in a strong position for sustainable, profitable growth, map out your current costs compared to your pricing to understand your net profit margins – a good target is between 15-30%.
 Armed with this info, you can adjust your pricing and volume strategy, or production costs, to have a healthy profit margin for sustainable growth.

 3. Make Your Finances a Priority

 One of the main reasons small business owners fail is because they don’t get their finances in check.
 In fact:

 80 percent of small businesses close their doors because of cashflow problems. – Business Victoria

 Set up financial goals for the year with check-in points so you can stay on track.
 Keep an eye on your cashflow and payment timings (ideally, your incoming revenue should always be more than your outgoing expenses.)
 It’s also important to always have a buffer in place for any unexpected cases.

 Gaining control of your finances can be daunting, so seek help whenever you can.
-There are plenty of tools online, including government websites and small business finance handbooks , to help you sort your finances.
+There are plenty of tools online, including the many tools on BusinessTown, to help you sort out your finances.